 What’s so good about enduro racing?

-Downhill racing requires balls of steel and expensive kit, and cross-country is largely about fitness, but anyone with a decent trail bike and enough stamina to ride their local singletrack for a couple of hours can have a bash at enduro.
+However, anyone with a decent trail bike, some technical riding experience and enough stamina to ride their local singletrack for a couple of hours can have a bash at enduro.

 Enduro racing is also arguably better value for money than downhill racing.
-You get a lot more riding for your entrance fee than at a downhill race, where you get just one final run and a few goes in practice.
+You get a lot more riding for your entrance fee than at a downhill race, because you ride multiple stages rather than just one track.
 This also means a mishap or mechanical won’t necessarily put you out of the running because it’s the overall time that counts, rather than individual stages.

 Who are the riders to watch?